Mercedes E-Class hybrid practicality & boot space

 |Length||Width||Height||Boot volume (seats up)|

 The Mercedes E-Class is generally a spacious car, whether in saloon or estate form.
 Passengers should be comfortable wherever they're sitting, but the hybrid system does take up some of the generous luggage space found in the pure petrol and diesel models.

 Mercedes E-Class hybrid interior space, storage & comfort

 Neither the driver nor the passengers are likely to have complaints about comfort in a Mercedes E-Class.
 Both the saloon and estate can reasonably be described as full five-seaters, although as always the middle rear seat isn't going to be the most comfortable spot for an adult on longer journeys.

 Storage-wise, there's a deep central cubbyhole between the front seats, giving you plenty of room to keep items, while a large trinket tray in front of the multimedia controller is the perfect spot for a smartphone.

 In fact, this is where the wireless charging option is located if specified.
 Good-sized door bins running the full length of the doors and a generous glovebox feature as well.

-If you need more space, go for the estate (although note this is available only with the E 300 de diesel engine).
+If you need more space, go for the estate (although note this is available only with the E 300 de diesel engine and not the E 300 e petrol).
 Here you've got 660 litres to play with – the same as in the diesel and petrol estates.